A lady bug on a leaf.

 Fortunately, there are many birds that eat ladybugs and keep them out of your garden and away from your house!
 This article explores 10 birds that eat ladybugs, with photos and information about each one.

-Birds That Eat Ladybugs
+Types of Birds That Eat Ladybugs

 Barn Swallow

-Barn swallows are a widespread, migratory bird in North America.
+Barn Swallows are a widespread, migratory bird in North America.
 They range from the Canadian Arctic to Central America and south to northern Mexico.
 Barn swallows are most common in agricultural areas with plenty of vegetation, but they will also inhabit suburban areas.

 The swallow’s diet consists mainly of insects, especially small ones such as ladybugs.
 Barn swallows can eat a lot of large ladybugs in one sitting!
 They swallow the bugs whole with their large beaks and then quickly break them down so that they can absorb all the nutrients.